openstack/openstack-manuals/doc/admin-guide/source/keystone-integrate-assignment-backend-ldap.rst

 When you configure the OpenStack Identity service to use LDAP servers, you can split authentication and authorization using the *assignment* feature.
-Integrating the *assignment* back end with LDAP allows administrators to use projects (tenant), roles, domains, and role assignments in LDAP.
+Integrating the *assignment* back end with LDAP allows administrators to use projects, roles, domains, and role assignments in LDAP.

 .. note::